madhuryam/noms/README.md

 # noms
-Creating a way to track all the food that I like to make, want to make, and other fun features.
+My fun little way of noodling around with Claude Code to track recipes that I like to make, want to make, and other fun features.